Advocating for Positive Changes in Education Policy

 - Fair and Adequate Funding: Missouri revises the K-12 public school foundation formula to ensure that Missouri is a Top 20 state for 1) Overall per-pupil public school funding, 2) Average teacher pay, and 3) Supplemental funding for low-income students.

-- Public School Choice: Missouri passes legislation that allows public school open enrollment, and Missouri expands charter schools to charter counties and municipalities with a 30,000 or greater population.
+- Public School Choice: Missouri passes legislation that allows public school open enrollment, and Missouri expands charter schools to more communities throughout our state.

 Tier Two Priorities